Argent (band): History

-Rod Argent put together Argent just as his former band The Zombies's posthumous single "Time of the Season" was becoming a worldwide hit in 1969.
-Argent had enjoyed considerable success with The Zombies but wanted his new outfit to become part of the burgeoning progressive rock scene.
-Indeed, his new band employed much heavier rhythms and a generally weightier sound, but also continued the minor keys and complex lyrics of The Zombies, often by Argent's writing with former Zombie bassist Chris White.
+Rod Argent put together his eponymous-named band just as his former band the Zombies' post-breakup single "Time of the Season" was becoming a worldwide hit in 1969.
+His new band employed much heavier rhythms and a generally weightier sound, but also continued the minor keys and complex lyrics of the Zombies, often by Argent's writing with former Zombies bassist Chris White.
 Guitarist and vocalist Russ Ballard also developed strong melodies and hit singles, writing a string of FM staples.
 The band was completed by bassist Jim Rodford and drummer Bob Henrit.
-Lead vocal duties were shared between Ballard, Rodford, and Argent.
+Lead vocal duties were shared between Ballard and Argent.

 Their first album, Argent, was critically acclaimed, if not a massive seller.
 It was a solid start and contained the song "Liar", which was subsequently covered by Three Dog Night.
-1971's Ring of Hands was their second album and feaured the minor hit "Sweet Mary".
-All Together Now was their third album, released in 1973.
-It featured the song that they are best remembered for: "Hold Your Head Up", which was a top 5 hit in both UK and the US charts.
+1971's Ring of Hands was their second album and featured the minor hit "Sweet Mary".
+All Together Now was their third album, released in 1972.
+It featured the song that they are best remembered for: "Hold Your Head Up", which was a Top 5 hit in both UK and the US charts.

 Their next album, In Deep, contained two more hits in "God Gave Rock and Roll to You" and "It's Only Money".
-1974's Nexus did not have any songs the band considered to be a potential hit; Rod Argent's writing dominated the album, with Ballard only contributing 3 of the album's 9 songs.
-The album's centerpiece, "The Coming of Kohoutek", was inspired by that year's appearance of the comet of the same name.
+1974's Nexus was dominated by Rod Argent's writing, with Ballard only contributing 4 of the album's 9 songs.
+The album's centrepiece, "The Coming of Kohoutek", was inspired by that year's appearance of the comet of the same name.
 Uninspired by this change and seeking a vehicle for his prodigious songwriting, Ballard left after the album's release to pursue a successful career as a solo artist.
-Ballard's departure was followed by the release of the live album Encore, whose sound quality is considered poor.
+Ballard's departure was followed by the release of the live album Encore.

-The band regrouped as a quintet with the addition of young virtuoso guitarist John Grimaldi and guitar/vocalist John Verity.
+The band regrouped as a quintet with the addition of young virtuoso guitarist John Grimaldi and guitarist/vocalist John Verity.
 Both of their final albums, Circus and 1975's Counterpoints, were poorly received and failed to sell, though their final concert tours were well attended.
 In 1975, John Grimaldi left the band.
 While Rod Argent considered whether to continue Argent, the remaining members (Henrit, Rodford and Verity) became Phoenix.

 The original Argent lineup reunited at the High Voltage Festival in Victoria Park, London on 25 July 2010, and undertook a short five-date concert tour in December 2010, with gigs in Frome, Southampton, Wolverhampton, Leamington Spa, and London.